lithnet/access-manager-docs/installation/downloads.md

 ### Access Manager Agent (Version 2)

 {% hint style="info" %}
+**Note**: Access Manager Agent v2 is supported by servers running either Access Manager v2 or v3.

+However, [features introduced in Access Manager v3](../whats-new.md) are not available in these agents.

-**Note**: Access Manager Agent (Version 2) is supported by both v2 and v3 Access Manager servers.
-For more information, see our [Upgrading from Access Manager v2 to v3](./upgrading-from-v2.md) guide.
+For more information on planning your AMS v3 migration, see our [Upgrading from Access Manager v2 to v3](./upgrading-from-v2.md) guide.
 {% endhint %}

 | Item | Operating system | Architecture |